 Safety and security of the occupants are one big concern for everyone.
 Manufacturers are aware of this and they are producing special smash and grab films which the main purpose is maintaining security and safety.
 These films stop broken pieces of glass from flying during some disastrous situation like bombing, hurricanes, earthquakes etc. They also reflect solar heat to some extent.

-The thickness of these window tinting films varies.
-Normally 4 to 14 millimeters is the range of thickness.
+The thickness of these home window tinting films varies.
+Normally 4 to 14 millimetres is the range of thickness.
 The installation process of these films is different too and it is known as anchoring.

 There are two types of installation

 Wet Glazed Installation: This process involves removing the rubber around the window.
-After that, the space between window and film is filled with structural silicon sealant.
+After that, the space between window and film is filled with structural silicone sealant.

 Mechanical Attachment: In this process the film is overlapped around the edges of the window.
 Bolts are attached with an internal film after that.